So what, better than what, and what type of results?

 3. The time a person spends on the last page of your site isn’t counted.

-If someone clicks through a few pages on your site and spends 15
+Picture 7 If someone clicks through a few pages on your site and spends 15

 minutes utterly absorbed in a story before leaving your site to go pay